This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.

 4. For the beets, you can peel, dice and roast with the brussels sprouts and squash.
 Dice on the smaller side since they take a bit longer to cook then the other vegetables.
 Alternatively, they can be be cut into chunks and boiled or steamed stovetop until you can easily pierce with a fork.
 After they’re tender, run under cool water and slice for the salad.

-5. Add all the chopped veggies (if you’re roasting everything) to the baking tray, add 1 tsp olive oil and a pinch of salt and pepper.
+5. Add all the chopped veggies (if you’re roasting everything) to a large sheet pan in an even layer (you may need 2 pans), add 1 tsp olive oil and a pinch of salt and pepper.
 Roast for 30-40 minutes until everything is tender.

 6. Wash the kale and remove the leaves from the thick stems.
 Finely chop and add to a large mixing bowl.